 In addition to these conditions, sometimes the use of a pacifier will hide feeding cues so that the baby is nursing less often.
 In some families they attempt to schedule feedings, which can also limit a baby’s time at the breast.
 Scheduling feedings will reduce a mother’s supply, and it can be dangerous for the baby because of the risk of Failure To Thrive (FTT).
 If you are a pumping mother and your supply seems to be drying up because you are getting less milk, have a professional check the seals of your pump, or have a pump tune up.
+An easy thing to do is to purchase new membranes or duck bills for your pump.
 You may also need to increase the amount of time you spend pumping, or use breast compressions.
 The short version of this section is that anything that inhibits your baby’s access to nursing can negatively effect your milk supply.
-This would include encouraging early night weaning, feeding solids, separation from your infant, or supplementing with fruit juice, water, tea , soda or formula.
+This would include encouraging early night weaning, feeding solids, separation from your infant, or supplementing with fruit juice, water, tea, soda or formula without cause.

 It is time to contact your HCP if :